 Drivers – These students control the robot during the tournament.
 Driver jobs include:

-- In the Club: Practice driving your robot.
+- In the Class: Practice driving your robot.
 Fill out weekly sparing match analysis.
 When not driving, review the rule book or help your builders build.

 - At the Tournament: Drive the robot in the various matches.
 When Skills is open, drive your bot in Skills.
 Shake hands with opponents at end of every match.